-NEVER look through a telescope or binoculars, or any optical aide or device that magnifies an image, at the Sun or a Solar Eclipse; this would cause PERMANENT BLINDNESS INSTANTLY !
+NEVER look through a telescope or binoculars, or any optical aid or device that magnifies an image (or reflection of any such magnified image in any type of mirror or other reflecting object or device), at the Sun, a Solar Eclipse (or Eclipse of the Sun), or the Transit of the Planet Mercury or the Planet Venus across the front of the Sun; this would cause PERMANENT BLINDNESS INSTANTLY !

-NEVER, NEVER, NEVER look through a telescope or binoculars at the Sun or a solar eclipse, if the Sun filter is placed over the small eyepiece lens you would look through.
+NEVER, NEVER, NEVER look through a telescope or binoculars at the Sun, a Solar Eclipse (or Eclipse of the Sun), or the Transit of the Planet Mercury or the Planet Venus across the front of the Sun, if the Sun filter is placed over the small eyepiece lens you would look through.
 The heat from the Sun can damage this filter, allowing hazardous sunlight to reach your eye, while looking through the telescope.

-NEVER look at the Sun or a Solar Eclipse with your unaided eye; this could cause MAJOR EYE DAMAGE and POSSIBLE BLINDNESS !
+NEVER look at the Sun or a Solar Eclipse (or Eclipse of the Sun) with your unaided eye; this could cause MAJOR EYE DAMAGE and POSSIBLE BLINDNESS !
 Blindness can occur rapidly, without any pain, since there are no nerves in the retina of the eyes.

-NO filtering device, sunglasses, photographic film or negatives, or darkened or "smoked" glass or plastic, is safe for looking at the Sun or a Solar Eclipse, unless it is SPECIFICALLY DESIGNED FOR SOLAR ECLIPSE OBSERVING and UNDAMAGED(i.e. includes no pinholes or holes of any size) !
+NO filtering device, sunglasses, photographic film or negatives, or darkened or "smoked" glass or plastic, or any type of mirror or reflecting device, is safe for looking at the Sun or a Solar Eclipse, unless it is SPECIFICALLY DESIGNED FOR SOLAR ECLIPSE OBSERVING and UNDAMAGED(i.e. includes no pinholes or holes of any size) !
+If you have a pair of professionally labeled "solar eclipse glasses," before each and every use, check these glasses by looking at a lighted light bulb, to be sure there are absolutely no tiny holes in the glasses.
+If tiny holes are found these glasses are not safe to be used, and you should cut-up the glasses and discard them.

 To safely view a Solar Eclipse, prepare a box